Frances Hodgson Burnett: Move to Tennessee

 After the end of the Civil War and the trade it had brought to the area, Frances's uncle lost much of his business and was unable to provide for the newly arrived family.
 The family went to live in a log cabin during their first winter in New Market, outside Knoxville.
 They later moved to a home in Knoxville that Frances called "Noah's Ark, Mt.
 Ararat", a name inspired by the house's location atop an isolated hill.
-Living across from them was the Burnett family, and Frances became friendly with Swan Burnett, to whom she introduced books by authors such as Charles Dickens, Sir Walter Scott and William Makepeace Thackeray that she had read in England.
+Living across from them was the Burnett family, and Frances became friendly with Swan Burnett, introducing him to books by authors such as Charles Dickens, Sir Walter Scott and William Makepeace Thackeray that she had read in England.
 She may have befriended him because of a childhood injury that left him lame and unable to participate in physical activities.
 Not long after they met, Swan left for college in Ohio.

 Frances turned to writing to earn money.
 Her first story was published in Godey's Lady's Book in 1868.
 Soon after, she was being published regularly in Godey's Lady's Book, Scribner's Monthly, Peterson's Magazine and Harper's Bazaar.
-She wanted to escape from the family's poverty and tended to overwork herself, later writing that she had been "a pen driving machine" during the early years of her career.
-For five years she wrote constantly, often not worrying about the quality of her work.
+Keen to escape from the family's poverty, she tended to overwork herself, later writing that she had been "a pen driving machine" during the early years of her career.
+For five years, she wrote constantly, often not worrying about the quality of her work.
 Once her first story was published, before she was 18, she spent the rest of her life as a working writer.
 By 1869, she had earned enough to move the family into a better home in Knoxville.

-Her mother died in 1870, and within two years two of her sisters and a brother were married.
+Her mother died in 1870, and within two years, two of her sisters and a brother were married.
 Although she remained friends with Swan, neither was in a hurry to be married.